frederic-perez/AmE-dictionary/data/dictionary.md

 __ridgepole__ _n_ A horizontal beam at the ridge of a roof to which the rafters are attached. _Syn_ rooftree
 __ridicule__ _v_ :two::hammer: _They were ridiculed._
 __ridiculous__ _adj_ :mega:
+__riding hood__ _n_ A type of cloak or hood worn by women who rode horses.
+This clothing was designed specifically for riding, providing warmth and protection for the rider.
-__rife__ _adj_ :nine::m: Use the adjective rife to mean “full of” or “widespread,” especially when you’re talking about something negative.
+__rife__ _adj_ :nine::m: /raɪf/ (postpositive) Use the adjective rife to mean “full of” or “widespread,” especially when you’re talking about something negative.
 If the lifeguard says the water is rife with jellyfish, you’re not going to want to swim in it. :es: _It is rife with mistakes._ > Está plagado de errores. _Smallpox was still rife._ > La viruela aún hacía estragos.
 __riff<sup>1</sup>__ _v_ _informal_ :eight: (rif, riffs, riffed, riffing) To speak amusingly or make (amusing comments or remarks).
 __riff<sup>2</sup>__ _n_ :three: __1__ An ostinato melodic phrase accompanying a soloist in jazz or rock music. __2__ Any variation or improvisation, as on an idea.
 __riffle__ _v_ :four::hammer: (riffled, riffling) _Annabeth riffled the medicine cabinet for the toothpaste._